BasedLinux/bsd/doc/manual/source/introduction.md

 different applications have dependencies on different versions of the same package — it prevents the “DLL hell”.
-Because of the hashing scheme, different versions of a package end up in different paths in the Nix store, so they don’t interfere with each other.
+Because of the hashing scheme, different versions of a package end up in different paths in the Bsd store, so they don’t interfere with each other.

 An important consequence is that operations like upgrading or uninstalling an application cannot break other applications, since